Safe intown taxi cab

 Intercity VIP Bus

 A collection of monuments in an area of 300 hectares, in the northern and most charming part of Tehran.
-The Saadabad historical complex is one of the most beautiful cultural and artistic collections in Tehran.
+The Saadabad historical complex in Tehran as a Tourist Attraction is one of the most beautiful cultural and artistic collections.
 One of the most important museums in the palace complex of Saadabad is the Mellat Museum, the Green Museum Palace, the Omidvar Brothers Museum, the Farshchian Museum and the Museum of Fine Arts.

 Saadabad Palace in Tehran is one of the great tourist attractions and museums that attracts many people every day to show their beauty and breadth.
 There are many people who travel to this palace to enjoy their beauty, circulation, photography, general information, history, and more.
 The Saadabad complex has spent four historical periods of Qajar, Pahlavi and Pahlavi II, and after the Iranian Revolution.
 Saadabad was built during the Qajar period and the summer residence was the kings of this dynasty.

 After the coup d'état of 1299, in a new area and the annexation of various gardens, it was dedicated to the summer residence of Reza Khan, and fourteen small and large palaces, each of which were built in style in architecture for various occasions and necessities.

 The most famous building is the Green Palace, Because of the green marble facade of the palace is known as this name..
 It is said that the marble rocks used in the palace's facade are from the mines of Zanjan and the ruins of Shemiranat.
 Saadabad Palace has two floors and it was built at the time of Sardar Sepah being Reza Shah.
 Later used the palace as a residence and office.
 The bedroom without the Reza Shah bed, which you see in the pictures, is located in this palace.